2018 Connections Confab: Apply Now!

 - If your application is approved, I’ll send you a link to officially register and pay.
 The Confab’s cost is $875 for four on-site meetings, or $1550 for meetings plus hotel.

-Next spring, we’re bringing back the Connections Confab.
-It’ll be our third iteration of an event that’s part coaching group, part collegial network, part learning lab, part round-table consultation.
-Leaders from North Carolina, South Carolina, Virginia, Texas, and Florida have joined us in the past to discuss the highs and lows of Connections ministry: no topic in the realm of guest service, volunteer strategies, covenant membership, or leadership development has fallen by the wayside.
+This is our fourth iteration of an event that’s part coaching group, part collegial network, part learning lab, part round-table consultation.
+Leaders from across the country have joined us in the past to discuss the highs and lows of Connections ministry: no topic in the realm of guest service, volunteer strategies, covenant membership, or leadership development has fallen by the wayside.

 Here’s what some of them have had to say: